hsuanwei-chen/task-VisRhyming_harmonization/README.md

-# Examining the Role of Nonverbal IQ on Phonological Awareness and Reading Skill
+# Does Nonverbal IQ Modulate the Relation Between Phonological Awareness and Reading Skill?
+Harmonization of Multi-Site Pediatric Task-Based fMRI-data

+BrainHack Vanderbilt 2025